materialsvirtuallab/megnet/README.md

     - Log 10 of Bulk Modulus (K)
     - Log 10 of Shear Modulus (G)

 For model details and benchmarks, please refer to ["Graph Networks as a Universal Machine Learning Framework for Molecules and Crystals"](https://arxiv.org/abs/1812.05055)[2].
-Below is an example of usage:
+Below is an example of crystal model usage:

 ```python
 from megnet.models import MEGNetModel